Check out the list of frequently asked questions below.

 Electricity retailers must be licensed by the Victorian Government’s Essential Services Commission and have to abide by strict regulation.
 All retailers must calculate your bill using data provided by an independent metering company (that is also government regulated).
 This data is used as the basis for your bill.

 Your meter doesn’t change.
 The company that reads your meter stays the same.
 The meter company is an independent company regulated by the Victorian government, they provide us with dependable data to calculate your bill.
 You simply pay a different rate for the power you use.

-In the majority of cases we issue bills monthly, however this is not always possible.
+In the majority of cases we issue electricity bills monthly, and gas bills every two months.
+However this is not always possible.

 As a consumer you have the right to a 10 day cooling off period.
 So if you switch to us you can change your mind later, no problem.
 But on top of that, we don’t charge any joining fees or leaving fees, and we don’t have a lock in contract, so you are free to choose to stay with us for as long or as short as you like.

 Switching is very easy.
 There will be no disruption to your energy supply.
 You will get the same electricity service supplied through the same wires and poles using the same meter.
+Its the same for gas.
 We just handle the billing and customer service for you.

-There are 5 distributors (they owns the wires and cables that transmit power to your premises).
-They are responsible for any faults and power outages that might occur.
-If you have a fault or power outage, it’s important to contact the distributor in charge of your area.
+In Victoria, there are 5 electricity distributors (they owns the wires and cables that transmit power to your premises).
+There are 3 gas distributors.
+They are responsible for any faults and outages that might occur.
+If you have a fault or outage, it’s important to contact the distributor in charge of your area.
 To contact your distributor click the below link.

-The distributor (or network provider) owns the wires and cables and are responsible for transmitting power from the generator to your property.
+The distributor (or network provider) owns the infrastructure like wires, cables, and pipes.
+They are responsible for distributing energy to your property.
 As a retailer we interact with customers and manage the billing side of things

 You can phone, email, or use online chat.
 Click below for a full list of contact methods